giovacerlisio/giovacerlisio/README.md

 Hi!
 My name is Giovanni Cerlisio
 =========================================================================================================================================

-software test specialist during the work & bug designer in the free time
+software test specialist during the work & bug designer in the free time | Computer Science Student
 ----------------

 * 🌍  I'm based in Naples | IT